 In particular reference to scams targeting UMKC:These scams typically contain email subjects such as, "VERIFY YOUR ACCOUNT" or "Confirm Your E-Mail Address," and may ask you to reply to the message with the following information:

 The UMKC Call Center will never ask you to send your password through email.
 If you receive an email that asks you to send your password to a UMKC department or individual, you should delete the message immediately.

-- Your UMKC SSO Username
+- Your UMKC Username

 - Your UMKC Password